PearlLHF/ML-Coursera/README.md

 # Machine Learning - Coursera - Stanford

-*These are the programming assignment in the coursera course - MAchine Learning offered by Stanford*
+*The following contents are the programming assignment in the coursera course - Machine Learning - offered by Stanford*

 1. Octave Tutorial